hubspotdev/crm-customization-dev-bootcamp/README.md

 ## Help
-[HubSpot Developer Slack Community](https://developers.hubspot.com/slack) This will be your best friends and also an awesome place of community.
+[HubSpot Developer Slack Community](https://developers.hubspot.com/slack) This will be your best friend and also an awesome place of community.

 ## File Structure
 - data - All the data you need to import into your developer sandbox account.